 This blog will chronicle my training and other things fitness and lifestyle related.
 I enjoy talking about triathlon and inspiring and motivating people to try new things.
-To make themselves better.
+To make them better.

 I would like to say I’ve been a runner or a triathlete for many, many years.
 But the reality is that I haven’t.
 When I was little I was very active.
 A lot like my oldest son.
 When I was 9 I got very sick from an infection related to my appendix and spent several weeks in the Hospital with surgery and subsequent long recovery.
 It was a special case that placed me on restrictive physical activity for quite a while.
 When I began doing sports again it was things like baseball and swimming once I was allowed in the water.